krahets/hello-algo/en/docs/chapter_hashing/hash_map.md

 ## 6.1.3 &nbsp; Hash Collision and Resizing

-Fundamentally, the role of a hash function is to map the input space consisting of all `key`s to the output space consisting of all array indices, and the input space is often much larger than the output space.
-Therefore, **theoretically there must be cases where "multiple inputs correspond to the same output"**.
+Fundamentally, a hash function maps the input space consisting of all `key`s to the output space consisting of all array indices, and the input space is often much larger than the output space.
+Therefore, **in theory, different inputs must sometimes map to the same output**.

 For the hash function in the above example, when the input `key`s have the same last two digits, the hash function produces the same output.
 For example, when querying two students with IDs 12836 and 20336, we get: